MauricioRobayo/nextjs-google-analytics/README.md

 ## Page views

-To track page views, call the `usePagesViews` hook inside `_app.js`, make sure to include the necessary script with the `GoogleAnalytics` component:
+To track all pages views, call the `usePagesViews` hook inside `_app.js`, make sure to include the necessary gtag scripts with the `GoogleAnalytics` component:

 ```js
 // /pages/_app.js